Well, what do you think? Will this glob of dough migrate straight to your belly?

 Oh, you have this symptom?
 Then you need this drug.

-While I don’t agree with everything in the book, I’m guessing that if Dr. Davis had been willing to add another 200 pages, he might have explained away some of my concerns.
-Other than the fact that his food philosophy is a bit animal-product-heavy for me, his “eat real food” approach to health makes perfect sense.
+While I don’t agree with everything in the book and I find his food philosophy a bit animal-product-heavy for me, his “eat real food” approach to health makes perfect sense.
 He does use artificial/non-nutritive sweeteners (which I avoid), but he admits that’s a compromise.
 I understand his reasoning, as I do my own version of compromising when it comes to a few select, gluten-free products that I recommend to clients and that I occasionally use myself.

 I also know, from a health standpoint, that trading gluten-containing products for gluten-free products isn’t the answer.
 Dr. Davis is on that bandwagon as well.